 If you agree with me, here’s how you can stitch + pink like a master…

 - Sew a stitching line ¼ inch from the raw edge of your seam allowances separately.

 - Now, sew a plain seam.

 - Now, position your pinking shears so that the tip of the bottom blade in touching the cutting surface.

 - Then, position the second sawtooth from the back of your pinking shears at the start of your seam allowances and to the right of the stitching line.
 And then, simply bring the blades together until they’ve almost closed.
 (The blue arrow in the image below demonstrates the positioning of the sawtooth.)

-- Once you reach the end, you can press the seam as sewn and then open from the wrong side (WS).
+- Once you reach the end, you’re now ready to press the seam as sewn and then open from the wrong side (WS).